mmomtchev/Forez/README.md

 The only one to have died from illness while traveling was Guy IV.
 Guy III died next to Jerusalem and it is buried in the church in Acre.
 Guy V returned to France where he is buried.
 Guy IV's coffin was famously carried (still left to check the church records in Montbrison!!!) from Italy, which makes him a very probable candidate.

-### In which military campaign did Guy IV take part?
+### In which military campaign did Guy IV and Guy V take part?

 Count Guy IV of Forez was probably the most influential count among the leaders of the crusade - and his army was second only to that of the princes themselves.
 Thus he can be considered to have been the 4th most senior leader of the Crusade.